EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.search.md

 ### celestial.search.match_coo_nearest

 Match two lists by spherical coordinates for nearest source only.
-Package: celestial.search Description: Given two lists with spherical coordinates, search for nearest object in the second list associated with each
+Package: celestial.search Description: Given two lists with spherical coordinates, search for nearest object in the second list associated with each object in the first list.